tspike2k/djinnprint/README.md

 ### Formatting unions (experimental)

 Unions are an odd case.
 As union members share the same memory layout, formatting each member is redundant.
 Even worse, under some conditions certain members will be in an invalid state.
 This could be mitigated by asking the user to supply a toString() method with every union they wish to format.
 But the union itself shouldn't need to know HOW to format their arguments.
 After all, that's the responsibility of the formatting functions.
 Rather the responsibility of the union should be to tell the library which members should be formatted.
-This is currently done by marking union members that should always be formatted with the @toPrint user-defined attribute.

-UDAs for formatting tagged unions is planned.
+In the simplest case, you may have one or several union members you always wish to output when formatting.
+If this is the case you can tag these members with the @ToPrint UDA.
+This way only members marked with @ToPrint will be formatted.

+In the case of tagged/discriminated unions, it makes sense to format specific union members when the union is tagged as being a certain type.
+This can be done by using the @ToPrintWhen UDA.
+This is a little cumbersome to use.
+See the examples.d file for an example of how to apply this UDA to a tagged/discriminated union.

+As of right now, the @ToPrintWhen UDA does not work as intended under -betterC.
+Code that uses it will still compile, but it will only print the name of the union type.
+If possible, the plan is to fix this in the future.

 ### Initializing djinnprint

 Under some platforms (such as Windows) djinnprint will need to be initialized in order to set up pointers to the standard output/error streams.
 This is done automatically if module constructors are enabled.
-If module constructors are disabled (in the case of compiling without the D-runtime or using the -betterC compiler switch in DMD) djinnprint.useModuleConstructors must be set to false and djinnprint.init should be called before calling any of the printing functions provided by djinnprint.
+If module constructors are disabled (in the case of compiling without the D-runtime or using the -betterC compiler switch in DMD) djinnprint.init should be called before calling any of the printing functions provided by djinnprint.

 ## Status